mlibrary/search_api/README.md

   // All the usual data ('messages', 'request', etc) is included.
 See above for
   // how this information is organized.

-  'new_request': OBJECT
-    // If the client wants to redo the search with a different pagination, they
-    // should send this version of the request object with modified start and
-    // count values.

-  'total_available': INT | UNDEFINED
-    // How many total records are available for this particular request.

-  facet: OBJECT
+  'facet': OBJECT
-    // The object for the datastore that is responding.
+    // The object for the facet the query was done on.
-    // This is sent in the response since it may have new default facet values
+    // This is sent in the response since it may have new information based on
-    // based on the search you just did.
+    // the search you just did.

-    // Note: this may not be the same datastore that you sent the query to.
-In
-    // the case of a multisearch you may have been sent to a new datastore.
+  'total_available': INT | NULL
+    // How many total values are available for this particular facet.
+    // If NULL it is unknown how many are available.

-  // The 'response' field should contain an array of record objects.
-See below
+  // The 'response' field should contain an array of facet value objects.
+See
-  // for how those are formatted.
+  // below for how those are formatted.
 }
 ```